 TGay Editor: Modify the text in P138L24 and on as follows:

-The number of measurements, Nmeas, is equal to Ntsc × NTX × NRX, where Ntsc is given either by the Number of Measurements field together with the Number of Measurements MSB field in the accompanying DMG Beam Refinement element of the BRP frame or by the Number of TX Sector Combinations Present field in the accompanying MIMO Feedback Control element of the MIMO BF Feedback frame.
+When the EDMG Channel Measurement Feedback element is carried within a MIMO BF feedback frame, the number of measurements, Nmeas, is equal to Ntsc × NTX × NRX, where Ntsc is given the Number of TX Sector Combinations Present field in the accompanying MIMO Feedback Control element of the MIMO BF Feedback frame.
 Also, NTX refers to the value indicated by the Number of Concurrent RF Chains subfield of the PHY Capability field in the EDMG Capabilities element of the receiver of the EDMG Channel Measurement Feedback element; and NRX refers to the value indicated by the Number of Concurrent RF Chains subfield of the PHY Capability field in the EDMG Capabilities element of the transmitter of the EDMG Channel Measurement Feedback element.

-Every NTX×NRX consecutive SISO ID subsets constitute a set which corresponds to a specific TX sector combination (or equivalently a specific TX-RX AWV configuration).
+When the EDMG Channel Measurement Feedback element is carried within a MIMO BF feedback frame, every NTX×NRX consecutive SISO ID subsets constitute a set which corresponds to a specific TX sector combination (or equivalently a specific TX-RX AWV configuration).
 Each TX sector combination comprises a single TX sector for each of NTX TX DMG antennas.

 TGay Editor Modify the text in P138L24-31 as follows:

-the number of measurements, Nmeas, is equal to Ntsc × NTX × NRX, where Ntsc is given either by the Number of Measurements field together with the Number of Measurements MSB field in the accompanying DMG Beam Refinement element of the BRP frame or by the Number of TX Sector Combinations Present field in the accompanying MIMO Feedback Control element of the MIMO BF Feedback frame.
-Also, NTX refers to the value indicated by the Number of Concurrent RF Chains subfield of the PHY Capability field in the EDMG Capabilities element of the receiver of the EDMG Channel Measurement Feedback element; and NRX refers to the value indicated by the Number of Concurrent RF Chains subfield of the PHY Capability field in the EDMG Capabilities element of the transmitter of the EDMG Channel Measurement Feedback element.
+When the EDMG Channel Measurement Feedback element is carried within a MIMO BF feedback frame, the number of measurements, Nmeas, is equal to Ntsc × NTX × NRX, where Ntsc is given either by the Number of TX Sector Combinations Present field in the accompanying MIMO Feedback Control element of the MIMO BF Feedback frame.
+Where NTX refers to the value indicated by the Number of TX Antennas subfield in MIMO Feedback Control element; and NRX refers to the value indicated by the Number of TX Antennas subfield in MIMO Feedback Control element.

-Every NTX×NRX consecutive SISO ID subsets constitute a set which corresponds to a specific TX sector combination (or equivalently a specific TX-RX AWV configuration).
+When the EDMG Channel Measurement Feedback element is carried within a MIMO BF feedback frame, every NTX×NRX consecutive SISO ID subsets constitute a set which corresponds to a specific TX sector combination (or equivalently a specific TX-RX AWV configuration).
 Each TX sector combination comprises a single TX sector for each of NTX TX DMG antennas.

 TGay Editor: Modify figure 75 MIMO FBCK-TYPE field format in P146L10 as follows: